schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

       * 70–89 - HIGH
       * 90–100 - CRITICAL
 * (optional) Step Function, to orchestrate the Suppressor and Jira lambdas.
-* YML Configuration File (`suppressor.yaml`) that contains the list of products and the field mapping

 ## Deployment Modes

 There are 3 different deployment modes for this module.
-All the modes deploy a Lambda function which triggers in response to upserts in DynamoDB table and a EventBridge rule with a pattern which detects the import of a new Security Hub finding.
+All the modes deploy a Lambda function which triggers in response to upserts in the S3 backend suppression list and an EventBridge rule with a pattern which detects the import of a new Security Hub finding.
 In addition to these, additional resources are deployed depending on the chosen deployment mode.

 ### (Default) Without Jira & ServiceNow Integration

-* The module deploys 1 Lambda function: `Suppressor` and configures this Lambda as a target to the EventBridge rule.
+The module deploys 2 Lambda functions:

+* `securityhub-events-suppressor` and configures this Lambda as a target to the EventBridge rule.
+* `securityhub-trigger-suppressor` and configures this Lambda as a target to the S3 PutObject trigger.

 ### With Jira Integration